Mermaids and their Mysteries

 Why is mankind so fascinated by mermaids?
 Is it because we once lived in the sea in a distant evolutionary past, when our feet and hands had not yet evolved from primitive caudal and pectoral fins?
 Looking at mermaids we perhaps recognize traces of our own ancient past and the essence of our own existence.
 Some might say that mermaids and nymphs are ‘nothing but’ male projections of dreamlike female creatures.
 Symbols perhaps of both men's idealization and fear of women.
 Mermaid tales often circulated among sailors deprived of contact with women for long periods while they traveled across the big oceans, sometimes even mistaking manatees for mermaids.
 The two sides of mermaids, loveable and frightful, also fit with the two faces of the sea: sometimes peaceful and then cruel and dangerous.

-Even in modern times the mythical mermaids have a strong appeal to the world of commerce and advertisements.
-Mermaids have even have become a role model for transgender girls and women. ’Mermaiding’ has become a form of modern escapism, and monotails score high as ‘must haves’ for owners of private swimming pools.
-Women can now even join mermaid schools where they are trained in breath-holding, free-diving and swimming with the awkward and potentially dangerous tails.
+Even in modern times the mythical mermaids have a strong appeal to the world of commerce and advertisement.
+Mermaids have even have become a role model for transgender girls and women.
+Just like like ’mermaiding’ is now a form of modern escapism, with monotails scoring high as ‘must haves’ for owners of private swimming pools Women can now even join mermaid schools where they are trained in breath-holding, free-diving and swimming with the awkward and potentially dangerous tails.
 Professional mermaid models are often capable to hold their breath for three minutes, allowing underwater photographers to shoot along while the model changes pose, occasionally interrupted for short gulps of air form a hookah regulator.
-Hannah Frasar (alias Hannah Mermaid) is a professional mermaid star that combines mermaiding with ocean ecology activism.
+Hannah Frasar (alias Hannah Mermaid) is such a professional mermaid star that combines mermaiding with ocean ecology activism.
 Sadly, some of the less fortunate and probably also less experienced models have paid for mermaiding with their lives and drowned.
 Possibly trapped by the clumsy tail, resulting in panic and inability to reach the surface.

 Transformations of the mermaids image.
 The earliest classical visions of mermaids were negative, and very different from the modern more positive and romantic vision of the mermaid as a tragic heroine.
 Just remember how Odysseus the hero from Homers epic poem the Odyssey escaped the Sirenes, notorious for their enchanting but fatal singing that lured sailors to jump in the deadly currents.
 On the advice of the sea-witch Circe, Odysseus instructs his sailors to plug their ears with beeswax and tie him to the mast while approaching the island of the Sirenes.
 This is how he and his crew survived the deadly birdlike sea nymphs living on a nearby island on the rotten remnants and bones of the male victims of their deadly songs.